ixhamza/shim-review/README.md

 If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************
-This is our first shim signing request and first use of this CA certificate.
+This is our first shim signing request.

 *******************************************************************************
 ### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?